 |OTHER TIERS: 0.20% → $5k - $50k|

-Note: the MMS3’s fine print states "New money only," yet there is no mention of new money in the Agreements and Disclosure brochure.
-According to CSR, MMS3 does require new money, but existing EBSB Direct customers are “not prohibited from opening a Money Market Special 3 account.”
+The MMD promotion page reads "New money only," although there is no mention of new money in the Agreements and Disclosure brochure.
+This is the same conflicting information I ran into when I wrote about MMS3 in June.
+According to CSR, MMD does require new money, but existing EBSB Direct customers are “not automatically excluded from opening a Money Market Direct account.”

-EBSB Direct’s Agreements and Disclosure brochure provides a great deal of information about the MMS3 account, including,
+EBSB Direct’s Agreements and Disclosure brochure provides a great deal of information about the MMD account, including,

 COMPOUNDING AND CREDITING – Interest will be compounded monthly and will be credited to your account monthly.
 If you close your account before interest is credited, you will receive the accrued interest.

 MINIMUM BALANCE REQUIREMENTS – You must deposit $5,000.00 to open this account.
 If you maintain a $5,000.00 minimum daily balance during the statement cycle, the $15.00 monthly maintenance fee will not be assessed.
 You must maintain a minimum daily balance of $5,000.00 in the account each day to obtain the disclosed annual percentage yield.

 FEES AND CHARGES - $15.00 fee for each transfer in excess of six during statement cycle.

 Nationally Available CDs

 EBSB Direct is currently offering three nationally available CDs – 30-month (2.21% APY), 20-month (1.78% APY), and 16-month (1.56% APY).
 Any of the CDs require $1k of new money to open, and are limited to personal accounts.
 Of the three, the 30-month CD is the most competitive.
 In the past, EBSB Direct has offered competitive CDs that last for a few months and then are withdrawn.

 |2.21%||$1k||-||EBSB Direct||30 Month CD|